goosechooser/cps2-zmq/docs/source/gather.rst

 ==================

-:mod:`gather` is responsible for setting up a connection between a MAME instance (acting as a server) and a client (:mod:`MameClient` in this implementation).
+:mod:`gather` is responsible for setting up a connection between a MAME instance (acting as a server) and a server (:mod:`MameServer` in this implementation).
 This is handled by the ZeroMQ library using the PyZMQ bindings.

 Previous iterations of this project accomplished this through manual creation and connecting of Pipes, Queues, and Threads, but this became unweldy.